-When specified by a note in the Plans, the Contractor shall be required to have an American Traffic Safety Services Association (ATSSA) certified Traffic Control Supervisor on the project.
-The authorized designee must be assigned adequate authority, by the Contractor, to ensure compliance with the requirements of the Delaware MUTCD and provide remedial action when deemed necessary by the Traffic Safety Engineer or the District Safety Officer.
+When specified by a note in the project plans, the Contractor shall be required to have an American Traffic Safety Services Association (ATSSA) certified Traffic Control Supervisor on the project.
 The ATSSA certified Traffic Control Supervisor's sole responsibility shall be the maintenance of traffic throughout the project.
 This responsibility shall include, but is not limited to, the installation, operations, maintenance and service of temporary traffic control devices.
-Also required is the daily maintenance of a log to record maintenance of traffic activities, i.e., number and location of temporary traffic control devices: The ATTSA Traffic Control Supervisor shall serve as the liaison with the Engineer concerning the Contractor's maintenance of traffic.
-The name, contact number and certification for the designated Traffic Control Supervisor shall be submitted at or prior to the pre-construction meeting.
+Also required is the daily maintenance of a log to record maintenance of traffic activities, i.e. number and location of temporary traffic control devices; and times of installation, changes, and repairs to temporary traffic control devices.
+He/she shall also serve as the liaison with the Department concerning the Contractor's maintenance of traffic.
+The name and contact information for the ATSSA certified Traffic Control Supervisor shall be provided to the Engineer at the Preconstruction Meeting.
+A copy of the certifications for the ATSSA certified Traffic Control Supervisors proposed for the project shall be submitted to the Department with the Contractor's bid package.
 The cost of the ATSSA certified Traffic Control Supervisor shall be incidental to this item.